c-commerce/charles-browser-sdk/README.md

 # Charles Browser SDK

-> The browser utility for working with the CHarles API.
+> The browser utility for working with the Charles API.

 ---